bin5537/ds2025c/README.md

+# data structure class
-# This remote repository uploads the codes used in the 2025 data structure class.
+## This remote repository uploads the codes used in the 2025 data structure class.